rockwood/census/README.md

 query parameters can be found at [api.census.gov/data.html](http://api.census.gov/data.html)

 This library makes no attempt to coarse returned values.
-Almost everything is returned as a string, so you'll need to implement you're own coercion if necessary.
+Almost everything is returned as a string, so you'll need to implement your own coercion if necessary.

 ## License